Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/numerical_scheme.rst

 Operators
 ^^^^^^^^^

-In this section, we'll explain operators and how to use them.
-The idea is to be able to easily reorder / add / remove operators to easily build another time integration scheme than the Verlet Vitesse scheme.
-For performance reasons, some operators are merged into a single operator, such as ``combined_compute_epilog`` and ``combined_compute_prolog``.
+This section describes each operator individually, so you can reorder, add, or remove them to build a time-integration scheme other than Velocity-Verlet.
+For performance reasons, some of them are merged into a single operator, such as ``combined_compute_epilog`` and ``combined_compute_prolog``.

 Reset Forces and Moments